Vinschers/vinschers.github.io/content/archive/optimization/functional-analysis/index.en.md

 The study of optimization of general functions often rely on many Functional Analysis tools, particularly Hilbert spaces.
 One can think about Hilbert spaces as a generalization of Euclidean spaces.
 This allows us to define most algorithms in a generalized fashion, without worrying about the underlying structure of the problem's domain.
-Of course, most applications consider an Euclidean space $\mathbb{R}^d$, but it is just a spacial case of a Hilbert space.
+Of course, most applications consider an Euclidean space $\mathbb{R}^d$, but it is just a special case of a Hilbert space.

 ## Hilbert spaces